Diseases & Conditions

 Patellar tendon tears can be either partial or complete.

 Partial tears.
 Many tears do not completely disrupt the tendon.
 This is similar to a rope stretched so far that some of the fibers are frayed, but the rope is still in one piece.

 Complete tears.
 When the patellar tendon is completely torn, the tendon is separated from the kneecap.
 Without this attachment, you cannot straighten your knee.

 The patellar tendon often tears at the place where it attaches to the kneecap, and a piece of bone can break off along with the tendon.
 When a tear is caused by a medical condition — like tendinitis — the tear usually occurs in the middle of the tendon.

-A very strong force is required to tear the patellar tendon.
+It takes a very strong force to tear the patellar tendon.

 Falls.
 Direct impact to the front of the knee from a fall or other blow is a common cause of tears.
-Cuts are often associated with this type of injury.
+Deep lacerations are often associated with this type of injury.

 Jumping.
-The patellar tendon usually tears when the knee is bent and the foot planted, like when landing from a jump or jumping up.
+The patellar tendon may tear when the knee is bent and the foot planted, like when landing from a jump or jumping up.

 A weakened patellar tendon is more likely to tear.
 Several things can lead to tendon weakness.

 Patellar tendinitis.
 Inflammation of the patellar tendon, called patellar tendinitis, weakens the tendon.
 It may also cause small tears.